Trump ousts Noem as frustrations build among White House officials, GOP lawmakers

 There was one notable squabble between Rounds and Trump.
 The president did vow back in 2022 that he may never endorse Rounds again after the South Dakota Republican called the 2020 election fair.

-“I will never endorse this jerk again,” Trump said in a Truth Social post from the time.
+“I will never endorse this jerk again,” Trump said in a Truth Social post at the time.

 The-CNN-Wire